Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Introduction

-Our approach for quantization is based on the second category ``canonical quantization of the metric tensor'' in the above list for quantization approaches.
-In this quantization method, the subject to be quantized is not the space time itself, and thus the space time coordinate $x^\mu$ is not q-number (operator), but c-number\cite{nakanishi1990covariant,NakanishiSK2009}.
-The subject for quantization is a solution of the Einstein equation $g^{(c)}_{\mu\nu}(x)$.
-In classical general relativity, the geometrical metric tensor $g^{(g)}_{\mu\nu}(x)$ is given by the solution of the classical Einstein equation such as $g^{(g)}_{\mu\nu}(x)=g^{(c)}_{\mu\nu}(x)$, that is nothing other than the Einstein's equivalent principle.
-In a quantum level, this relation is not simply fulfilled.
-The geometrical metric tensor will be given as an expected value of the quantum metric tensor $g^{(g)}_{\mu\nu}(x)=\langle g^{(q)}_{\mu\nu}(x)\rangle$.
-An outline of our method is as follows; We are starting from the Einstein--Hilbert action of general relativity that has the co-Poincar\'{e} symmetry and principal bundle induced by this symmetry.
-As a result, the fundamental forms can be identified as the spin and surface forms, which will be defined in this article.
-Based on the fundamental forms, the Nakanishi--Kugo--Ojima covariant quantization is performed, and the complete set of the quantum Lagrangian, equations of motion, BRS transformations and BRS charges for pure gravity is given.
-As the consequence of quantization, a scattering matrix must fulfill the Kugo--Ojima theorem.
+Our approach to quantization is based on the second category of ``canonical quantization of the metric tensor'' in the abovementioned list of quantization approaches.
+For this method, the subject to be quantized is not spacetime itself; thus, the spacetime coordinate $x^\mu$ is not the q-number (operator) but rather the c-number\cite{nakanishi1990covariant,NakanishiSK2009}.
+The subject for quantization is the metric tensor $g^{(c)}_{\mu\nu}(x)$, which is obtained as a solution of the Einstein equation.
+In classical general relativity, the geometrical metric tensor $g^{(g)}_{\mu\nu}(x)$ is given by the solution of the classical Einstein equation, such as $g^{(g)}_{\mu\nu}(x)=g^{(c)}_{\mu\nu}(x)$, i.e., it is Einstein's equivalence principle.
+At the quantum level, this relation is not fulfilled simply, and the geometrical metric tensor is given as the expected value of the quantum metric tensor $g^{(g)}_{\mu\nu}(x)=\langle g^{(q)}_{\mu\nu}(x)\rangle$.
+A space whose metric tensor is provided as the expected value of a stochastic processes is discussed by the author in \cite{Kurihara_2018}.

+An outline of our method is as follows.
+We start from the Einstein--Hilbert action of general relativity, which has co-Poincar\'{e} symmetry and a principal bundle induced by this symmetry.
+Accordingly, the fundamental spin and surface forms can be identified; they will be defined in the following section.
+Based on these fundamental forms, Nakanishi--Kugo--Ojima covariant quantization is performed, and the complete set of quantum Lagrangians, equations of motion, BRST transformations and charges\cite{Becchi:1974md,Tyutin:1975qk} for pure gravity is obtained.
+As a consequence of quantization, the scattering matrix is shown to conform to the Kugo--Ojima theorem\cite{kugo1979local,Kugo1978459}.